Updated 2025.

 These are expenses that you will incur when first starting your business.
 They include the cost of registering your business, setting up your website, and purchasing design software.
 Typically, you can be looking to invest the following amounts into your one-time expenses:

-• Business registration: $50-$500
+- Business Registration: $50-$500

-• Website setup: $500-$2000
+- Website Setup: $500-$2000

-• Design software: $120-$600/month OR $1000-$6000/year (one-time purchase)
+- Design Software: $120-$600/month (recurring) OR $1000-$6000/year (one-time purchase)

 Recurring Monthly Expenses

 On the other hand, recurring expenses are ongoing costs that you’ll need to budget for on a monthly basis.
 They include the cost of marketing, advertising, and business insurance.
-For example, you should aim to budget the following for your recurring monthly expenses:
+For instance, you should aim to budget the following for your recurring monthly expenses:

-• Business insurance: $50-$200/month
+- Business Insurance: $50-$200/month

 The 8 Categories for Your Estimated Business Expenses

-Let’s delve into deeper… To get an even better understanding of how much it costs to start your interior decorating business, we’ve broken down all the estimated expenses into 8 categories:
+To get an even better understanding of how much it costs to start your interior decorating business, we’ve broken down all the estimated expenses into 8 categories:

-1. Business formation expenses
+- Business formation expenses

-2. Equipment + supply expenses
+- Equipment + supply expenses

-3. Software expenses
+- Software expenses

-4. Office space expenses
+- Office space expenses

-5. Website costs
+- Website costs

-6. Advertising + marketing costs
+- Advertising + marketing costs

-7. Employee expenses
+- Employee expenses

-8. Freelancer expenses
+- Freelancer expenses

-1. Business Formation Expenses
+1 – Business Formation Expenses

 When starting your interior decorating business, the first thing you’ll need to do is choose the legal structure of your business.
 Will you operate as a sole proprietorship, limited liability company (LLC), or corporation?